Knoph1/ALX_Simple_Quiz/README.md

 > No external frameworks or libraries are used.

 > Ensure JavaScript is enabled in the browser to see validation.

 ---

+---

+# TASK 2:

+## 📐 Simple Calculator

+A responsive browser-based calculator built with HTML, CSS, and JavaScript.
+Supports:

+- ➕ Addition
+- ➖ Subtraction
+- ✖️ Multiplication
+- ➗ Division

+### 🔸 Usage

+1. Enter two numbers in the input fields.
+2. Click an operation button.
+3. The result appears instantly below.

+Includes error handling for division by zero.

+---

+---